To add content, ask questions.

 - Food Words

-Food words in English, including vocabulary for fruits, vegetables, grains, proteins, dairy, and common cooking ingredients.
+Food vocabulary in English, including common categories like fruits, vegetables, meats, dairy, and kitchen essentials.

 - Cooking Verbs